Sagar Samrat Oil Rig: History, Current Status & ONGC Role

 The Historic Drilling of H-1-1 by Sagar Samrat

-Fist Well Historic Drilling of H-1-1 by Sagar Samrat in Mumbai High
+First Well Historic Drilling of H-1-1 by Sagar Samrat in Mumbai High

 ✅ On February 19, 1974, the iconic drilling rig Sagar Samrat embarked on its first major operation in the Arabian Sea, targeting the promising Mumbai High offshore region.
-The rig began drilling the exploratory well named H-1-1 a well that would soon become a symbol of India’s energy independence.
+The rig began drilling the exploratory well named H-1-1, a well that would soon become a symbol of India’s energy independence.

 ✅ After days of meticulous drilling and testing, H-1-1 successfully struck oil.
 This discovery wasn’t just a technical achievement; it was a transformative moment for India’s energy sector.